Functions

 }

-In Chapter 5, we’ll discuss the interesting things that we can do by passing around function values to other functions.
+In Chapter 5, we’ll discuss the interesting things that we can do by passing function values to other functions.

 Declaration notation